andy9t7/surface-nets/README.md

 # SurfaceNets by Sarah Frisken
-This is the original copy of the sample code of SurfaceNets by Sarah Frisken.
+This is the un-edited copy of Sarah Frisken's SurfaceNets sample code.

 Available: https://jcgt.org/published/0011/01/03/